 Implications

 For the first time in the context of onchocerciasis, we utilise the landscape genetics framework to incorporate the parasite and the vector genetic data with the environmental data.
 This approach takes us a step ahead in not necessarily "delineating" but inferring about onchocerciasis transmission zones.
 Here, we have transformed the metrics of genetic connectivity into a resistance surface and the geneflow map giving insights into transmission zones and the source-sink dynamics.
 Further, the bivariate fusion map can be used to visualise the areas with low resistance and high prevalence, which might act as residual infection pockets even after continuous interventions.
-Inferences like these might be vital in making spatially explicit onchocerciasis control decisions.
-For example, in the current study, we can hypothesize that communities in the Pru river basin are one of the critical connecting areas with low resistance for the parasite and the vector geneflow and high onchocerciasis prevalence.
+Inferences like these might be vital in making spatially explicit onchocerciasis elimination decisions.
+For example, in the current study, we can hypothesise that communities in the Pru river basin are one of the critical connecting areas with low resistance for the parasite and the vector geneflow and high onchocerciasis prevalence.
 Since this region has a confluence of perfection for parasites and flies, MDAi alone might not be sufficient to eliminate onchocerciasis transmission in these areas.
 We might have to complement it with vector control interventions (like slash and clear strategy (Smith et al., 2019)).

 Eliminating onchocerciasis transmission in the connecting areas might facilitate onchocerciasis elimination in other surrounding areas.
 However, it is not to say that the other areas might not act as the source of infection, particularly if the infection is well controlled in the Pru region.
 When there is a high transmission level in other peripheral communities, there is a high chance of infection being recruited to communities in Pru.
 Recent modelling work suggests that low endemic areas can act as a source to re-ignite transmission in MDAi-controlled onchocerciasis endemic areas (McCulloch et al., pers comm, Vos et al., 2021).
 Resistance surfaces could be used to prioritise interventions at a larger spatial scale with spatial heterogeneity in interventions.
 Specifically, areas with low parasite resistance and high prevalence should be prioritised for MDAis, areas with low vector resistance should be prioritised for vector interventions, and the areas with a low resistance to both the parasites and the vector should be prioritised for MDAi complemented with vector interventions.
 However, for the spatial scale of the current study, where all the communities are well-connected via areas of low resistance, a widespread MDAi needs to be maintained.

-The absence of isolation by distance among the vector and parasite populations suggests that the connectivity between the river basins was maintained via ecological features elucidating the possibility of transmission across river basins.
+The absence of isolation-by-distance among the vector and parasite populations suggests that the connectivity between the river basins was maintained via ecological features elucidating the possibility of transmission across river basins.
 With the landscape genetics approach, we show that vectors are far more mobile through the landscape than would be suggested by just looking at breeding sites alone.
 Therefore, it is fair to say that the river basins, particularly in the context of the transition ecological region of Ghana, might not form the biological basis of the intervention unit.
 It is not unfair to propose a single and larger Great Volta river basin (Sam Armoo pers. comm.).
 Further, transmission zones or intervention units might not be isolated and static but rather dynamic.
 This further strengthens the fact that we need to have good MDAi coverage over a large geographical scale for it to be effective.